 5 Most Effective Float Fishing Leader Setups Used By Pro River Guides

-These 2 float fishing leader setups are proven to be the most effective for trout, steelhead, and salmon.
-For my float leader setup, you will need a float, 2 leader lines, swivels, weights, a hook, and bait.
-I will show you how to put it all together properly to be effective in all river conditions.
+For my float leader setup, you will need a good float that is designed for river fishing, 2 leader lines, 2 swivels, split shots, a good hook, and your bait.
+I will show you how to put it all together correctly so you are effective in all river conditions.

-I have even used this float leader with great success on West Coast steelhead, salmon, and trout rivers.
+I use these float leader setups with great success on West Coast steelhead, salmon, and trout rivers.

 What You Need To Build A Good Float Fishing Leader